Richard-W/webcore/README.md

 }
 ```

 In the example i used sqlite3 but you can use every other working sql-driver.
-See the documentation for the package [database/sql](http://golang.org/pkg/database/sql/)
+See the documentation for the package [database/sql](http://golang.org/pkg/database/sql/).
+Webcore automatically installs a core database and maintains it.